Migrating custom aspects to Metalama

 Step 6.
 Implement the individual aspects

-Take the list that you created in step 1 and start from the most important aspect.
+Take the list you created in step 1 and start from the most essential aspects.

-Metalama is not a mere update of PostSharp, it has a completely different architecture and approach.
+Metalama is not a mere update of PostSharp, it has an entirely different architecture and approach.
 Therefore, you will need to rewrite every single aspect from scratch.

-To figure out what is the Metalama equivalent to any PostSharp API, you can get indications from the
+To determine the Metalama equivalent to any PostSharp API, you can get indications from the

 [Obsolete] warnings reported by the

 Metalama.Migration package on your code.
-You can also find this documentation in Testing the Aspects.
 We do not attempt to write here a tutorial about porting a specific aspect to Metalama because, if you have gone through Step 0 as we suggested, you should already know that at this point.
 As we mentioned, it is better to learn Metalama before doing the actual migration work.